nrobin24/pharmacology-thesis/#ch1-introduction/chapter1.md

 ### 1.1.6 - Pharmacologic regulators of Wnt/ß-Catenin signaling

-Currently there are no clinically approved therapies that specifically target Wnt signaling.
-[Zimmerman et al.] This is in spite of the fact that misregulation of the pathway has a well known role in cancer and degenerative diseases.
-It is thought that the beneficial effects of lithium
+In spite of the fact that misregulation of the Wnt pathway has a well known role in cancer and degenerative diseases, there currently are no clinically approved therapies that specifically target Wnt signaling [@zimmerman2012targeting].
+However, promisingly there are multiple such compounds currently undergoing clinical trials [@Hitt_2013].

-Lithium is in clinical use and part of its mechanism may be due to Wnt signaling.
-This is talked about in my Simva paper.

-Difficulties include: progenitor cell populations like in the intestine and in germinal regions of the brain require Wnt signaling, so inhibiting the pathway in order to block growth of a cancer with activated Wnt may be too harmful to other tissues. [@Watanabe_Dai_2011] Another problem is that GSK3, which is a kinase and thus relatively easier to target with small molecules, is also integral to AKT signaling and performs an additional function in synthesizing glycogen. [@TakahashiYanaga2013191]
+There are numerous difficulties that have stood in the way of progress towards developing Wnt targeted drugs.
+For one, progenitor cell populations like in the intestine and in germinal regions of the brain require Wnt signaling, so inhibiting the pathway in order to block growth of a cancer with activated Wnt can be too harmful to other tissues for clinical feasibility [@Watanabe_Dai_2011].
+Another problem is the interconnectedness of Wnt pathway components with other signaling pathways.
+For instance GSK3, which is a kinase and thus relatively easier to target with small molecules, is also integral to AKT signaling and performs an additional function in synthesizing glycogen [@TakahashiYanaga2013191].

-There are now multiple compounds under pre-clinical investigation.

 Chapters 2-4 of this manuscript each discuss pharmacologic regulators of the Wnt pathway.